WDI-103/hacker-snooze/README.md

 browse popular color palettes for your design: https://coolors.co/palettes/popular (use #color-code so #2a9d8f for example)

-This is a good time to fulfill the "at least one CSS media query" requirement.
-Make some CSS rule that changes the look of the page (font size?) at some screen width break point.

 Additionally, if you'd like to use Bootstrap to style your buttons and such (recommended), add the Bootstrap CSS / JS to the `<head>` of your `index.html`.